Learning a quantum computer's capability: Introduction

 The contributions and structure of this paper are as follows.
-In Section~\ref{sec:capability} we introduce the problem of learning an approximation to a capability function $s(c)$.
-In Section~\ref{sec:neuralnets} we introduce the neural network architecture (i.e., CNNs) and the data encoding that we use in this work.
-Our representation of the quantum circuits includes a limited form of error sensitivity information that is designed to aid our CNNs in the task of accurately modelling $s(c)$ in the presence of Pauli stochastic errors (our approach is a simple kind of physics-informed machine learning \cite{Karniadakis2021-yg}).
-In Sections~\ref{sec:5Q-sims} and~\ref{sec:49Q-sims} we show that CNNs can be trained to accurately model $s(c)$ in the presence of both Markovian and non-Markovian Pauli stochastic errors, including in the many-qubit setting ($n=49$).
-In Section~\ref{sec:challenges} we highlight some important challenges to creating useful and reliable models for $s(c)$ using neural networks.
+In Section~\ref{sec:capability} we introduce the problem of learning an approximation to a capability function.
+We conclude in Section~\ref{ssec:pipeline-for-cap-modelling} by outlining a very general, hardware-agnostic pipeline for efficiently constructing scalable capability models of a quantum computer's performance on almost any class of quantum circuits.
+In Section~\ref{sec:neuralnets} we introduce the convolutional neural network (CNN) architecture and the data encoding that we use in this work.
+Our representation of the quantum circuits includes a limited form of error sensitivity information that is designed to aid our CNNs in the task of accurately modelling capabilities in the presence of Pauli stochastic errors.
+This constitutes a simple kind of physics-informed machine learning \cite{Karniadakis2021-yg}.
+In Sections~\ref{sec:5Q-sims} and~\ref{sec:49Q-sims} we show that CNNs can be trained to accurately model capabilities in the presence of both Markovian and non-Markovian Pauli stochastic errors, including in the many-qubit setting ($n=49$).
+In Section~\ref{sec:challenges} we highlight some important challenges to creating useful and reliable capability models using neural networks.
 We demonstrate the difficulties presented by coherent errors, the challenge of generalizing beyond training distributions, and the challenge of extending beyond the limited error sensitivity information included within our data encoding.
-In Section~\ref{sec:experimental-data} we demonstrate the application of $s(c)$ learning using CNNs to data from cloud-access quantum computers, obtaining models with moderate prediction accuracy.
-Finally, we conclude in Section~\ref{sec:discussion}.
+In Section~\ref{sec:experimental-data} we demonstrate the application of capability learning using CNNs to data from cloud-access quantum computers, obtaining models with moderate prediction accuracy, and we conclude in Section~\ref{sec:discussion}.
+This paper contains a number of appendices, and in Appendix~\ref{app:prevwork} we discuss related work on circuit fidelity estimation~\cite{Wan22, Vad22, Ame22}.

-This paper is the culmination of work previously presented (but unpublished) \cite{Hot21}.
-It is also not the only paper to propose modelling $s(c)$ using neural networks.
-Independent works by Wang \emph{et al.}~\cite{Wan22}, Vadali \emph{et al.}~\cite{Vad22} and Amer \emph{et al.}~\cite{Ame22} have investigated using neural networks for a variety of prediction problems closely related to modelling $s(c)$.
-Core differences are the capability metrics, network architectures, and encoding schemes used (see Appendix~\ref{app:prevwork} for further details).